Kyle Tucker Player Props: Astros vs. Orioles

 Orioles Pitching Rankings

-- The pitching staff for the Orioles has a collective 9.2 K/9, the seventh-best in the league.
+- The pitching staff for the Orioles has a collective 9.2 K/9, the eighth-best in the league.

-- The Orioles have the 13th-ranked team ERA across all MLB pitching staffs (4.04).
+- The Orioles' 4.07 team ERA ranks 13th across all MLB pitching staffs.

-- The Orioles surrender the eighth-fewest home runs in baseball (125 total, 1.1 per game).
+- Orioles pitchers combine to surrender the eighth-fewest home runs in baseball (126 total, 1.1 per game).

-- In his last time out on Wednesday, the righty threw 5 2/3 innings against the Toronto Blue Jays, giving up three earned runs while surrendering two hits.
+- In his last appearance on Thursday against the Toronto Blue Jays, the right-hander went six innings, allowing one earned run while surrendering four hits.

-- The 23-year-old has put up an ERA of 6.09, with 10.1 strikeouts per nine innings, in 14 games this season.
-Opposing hitters have a .271 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.